GUIDELINES FOR BEST PRACTICE

 - The Chaplains are aware that Church requires mandatory reporting of allegations of abuse.
 All disclosures must be reported to the Jesuits in Britain or Archdiocesan Safeguarding Team.
 The name of the complainant should only be disclosed with their permission.

 - When Chaplains suspect that a student or other University member has been abused, they should seek advice as how best to support the Student or University Member.
 The following could be contacted under ‘extended confidentiality’ provision:

-- The University’s Director of Student Welfare and Support Services
+- The University’s Service Lead of Student Welfare and Support Services

 - The University’s Director of HR